-Check with your real estate attorney or the Maryland Department of Housing and Community Development for more information on what disclosures are required when selling your house without a real estate agent.
+Check with your real estate attorney or the Maryland Department of Housing and Community Development for more information on exactly which disclosures are required to sell your house.

-This is one of the most challenging and stressful parts of learning how to sell a house by yourself, especially if you are selling property during divorce.
+This is one of the most challenging and stressful parts of learning how to sell real estate by yourself, especially if you are selling property during divorce.

-You’ll need to read through and understand each offer completely, including clauses and contingencies.
-Then decide which one is the best for you and your FSBO home selling goals.
+You’ll need to read through and understand each buyer’s offer completely, including clauses and contingencies.
+Then decide which one is the best for you and your home selling goals.

 Review: When you receive an offer from a buyer, review it thoroughly.
-Many Maryland FSBO home sellers hire an attorney to review purchase contracts before signing.
+Consider hiring an attorney to review purchase contracts before signing.

-Compare: If you receive multiple home offers from different buyers, congratulations!
-Compare them side by side and consider not only the offer price but also contingencies and date of closing.
+Compare: If you receive multiple property offers, congratulations!
+Compare them side by side.
+Consider not only the offer price but also contingencies, ability to buy, and closing date.

-Accept: If you are happy with an offer and want to accept it, you need to sign it and send it back to the buyer or their agent as soon as possible.
+Accept: If you are happy with an offer and want to accept it, sign it and send it back to the buyer or their agent as soon as possible!

 Counter: If you are interested in an offer but want to change some things, you need to counter it with a new verbal or written offer that reflects your desired terms and conditions.